The Deathbook

 Every GAP gets an entry.
 Every entry eventually gets crossed out.

-Tools emerge from tools.
-Problems birth solutions that birth new problems that birth new solutions. autosolve needed retry — resilience was born. resilience needed multi-module releases — multimod was born. multimod needed repo setup — ghset was born.
+Projects emerge from projects.
+Problems birth solutions that birth new problems that birth new solutions.
 The deathbook gets thicker.
 The pattern repeats.

 The Tree